Jean M. Wenger

 - B.A., St. Mary's University of Minnesota

 Jean Wenger joined Chicago-Kent as director of the Law Library in 2018.
-A well-known leader in the law library community, she served as president of both the American Association of Law Libraries, from 2012 to 2013, and its Chicago chapter, from 2004 to 2005.
+A well-known leader in the law library community, she served as president of both the American Association of Law Libraries, from 2012 to 2013 and its Chicago chapter, from 2004 to 2005.
 She has also served the profession as Chair of the Board of Directors of the Legal Information Preservation Alliance, a consortium of law libraries and legal professionals who strive to ensure preservation of legal materials.
-She currently is member of the Board of Directors of the International Association of Law Libraries (IALL).
+She is currently a member of the Board of Directors of the International Association of Law Libraries (IALL).
 She is also a member of Beta Phi Mu, the international library and information studies honor society.

-Before joining Chicago-Kent, Ms. Wenger spent nearly 30 years of her professional career at the Cook County Law Library in Chicago, most recently as Deputy Law Librarian and previously as Head of Public Services and as Government Documents/Foreign and International Law Librarian.
+Before joining Chicago-Kent, Ms. Wenger spent nearly 30 years of her professional career at the Cook County Law Library in Chicago, most recently as Deputy Law Librarian and previously as Head of Public Services and Government Documents/Foreign and International Law Librarian.
 Ms. Wenger also spent several years in academic law libraries, first at the University of Illinois College of Law and later at Cornell University Law School.